kruyerl/Basic-React-Template/Readme.md

-# Basic React Template
+# Intently Client

-A no nonsense base to kick off a react project.
+An opinionated minimalistic aproach to productivity

 ## Getting Started